remacs/remacs/rust_src/remacs-sys/README.md

 ### On the C side

-`make_float` is regular C function .
+`make_float` is a C function.
 The declaration can be found in the header file `remacs/src/lisp.h`:

 ```c
 extern Lisp_Object make_float (double);